TandonDevOps/IndraABM/tutorial/tutorial_handle_props.md

 In `init_props()`, we will call the function `PropArgs.create_props()`.
 There are some parameters, `model_dir` is the directory path of the model and `model_nm` is the name of the model, they are used to generate the path of the `[MODEL_NAME].props.json`(say `props` in the video) file.
-`props` is the dictionary of the properties. `skip_user_questions` is to set whether we need to generate questions in the terminal.
+`props` is the dictionary of the parameters I just mentioned.
+`skip_user_questions` is to set whether we need to generate questions in the terminal.
-Let's move on.
+Okay, let's move on.

 `screen on propargs.proargs.py`
 In `create_props()`, we will initialize an instance of class PropArgs and return.